njtransit 9 months ago

 In my experience it took about 3 months to see effects (during which time I did feel somewhat worse), and currently if something happens - i.e. I get sick - then there's a bit of reversion towards feeling bad.
 But: I was also able to stop taking them for about 6-9 months before it seemed like the effect was diminishing.

-• bloopernova a day ago
+• bloopernova 9 months ago

 This has helped some folks' IBS symptoms: https://www.vsl3.com/